 So, the inevitable conclusion is that there is much to see and do around Budva, particularly if you are having a Budva vacation.

 We chose to travel to Budva hoping to see vestiges of Montenegrin history and archaeology.
 We got from Budva Old Town a connection with its past and how life was lived there.
 It was also evident that Budva is an active summer holiday destination and much of what to see and do in Budva is based on the city’s redefinition as a vacation hot spot with an emphasis on its modern beach culture and nightlife.
-By all means visit Budva – and even better, stay at least a few days to enjoy, not only Budva, but all the the things you can see and do around it.
+By all means visit Budva – and even better, stay at least a few days to enjoy, not only Budva, but all the things you can see and do around it.
+There are attractions to suit every taste.